 Newly collected data include the Longitudinal Study of Vaginal Flora, in which 3,620 nonpregnant women underwent quarterly study visits for 1 year.
 These visits included vaginal Gram stains, limited cultures, and detailed questioning regarding a variety of behavioral factors.

-Investigating the Links between BV & Vitamin D
+Investigating the Links between BV and Vitamin D

 Researchers supported by the NICHD Pregnancy and Perinatology Branch (PPB) are exploring the idea that vitamin D deficiency is a significant risk factor for development of BV in healthy adult women.
 A link between vitamin D deficiency and increased risk of BV might help to explain racial disparities in the prevalence of BV.
 Identifying risk factors for BV that potentially could be modified may provide an opportunity to reduce its prevalence and associated morbidities.
 (Source: NIH RePORTER, 1K23HD065844-01A1)